 Today’s Modern Barn Door Track System

 Today, there are several types of open and enclosed sliding barn door track systems available, but the basic functionality is the same.
-The track is mounted over an opening.
+The track hardware is mounted over an opening.
 Door sections are outfitted with hanger assemblies that ride in the enclosed track, or on the open track, allowing doors to smoothly open and close.
 Preference for the style of barn door track system is usually based on price, aesthetics, or environmental considerations.

-Specifying Sliding Door Systems
+Specifying Sliding Door Hardware & Systems

-There are special factors to keep in mind when specifying Sliding Door Systems and selecting flat track barn door hardware.
-Foremost elements are the type of track, weight capacity and length required, in addition to the hangers, style of mounting brackets and the centering distance for mounting the brackets.
+There are special factors to keep in mind when specifying Sliding Door Systems and selecting flat track barn sliding door hardware.
+Foremost elements are the type of track, weight capacity and length required, in addition to the hardware hangers, style of mounting brackets and the centering distance for mounting the brackets.

 Sliding Door System Components

-Sliding hardware includes the following components:
+Sliding Door Hardware includes the following components:

 - center bracket